jean-michel-gonet/dokuwiki-plugin-latexport/README.md

 You can establish two kind of links between pages that affect the latex export:
 - In-line links: It is replaced by the p reference in the final document.
-- Isolated link in a bullet item: This inserts the destination
+- Isolated link in a bullet item: This inserts the destination.

 ## Creating a PDF file based on the exported latex
 The exported latex document do not contain any configuration.
 You need to create it separately.
 This is a very simple example (there is another, more complex, below):